cburggie/CBD2/README.md

 * the leveling slow-down after experience level 70 is no longer as steep

+### ItemTypes.txt

+* items can have the max number of sockets at any ilvl.

 ### MagicPrefixes.txt and MagicSuffixes.txt

 * rare affixes are more common
+* charges of amplify damage now appear

 ### Misc.txt